 While smishing has been around for several years, it has resurfaced as yet another means to commit identity theft.
 Being mindful of requests for personal information of any type — and not providing it — except to legitimate companies that have a verification process is a way to protect yourself.
 You might check with your financial institution or visit its Web site to see what the bank's policy is about requesting personal information from you.
 An alert may be on the Web site explaining that your bank does not ask for confidential information over the phone without verification.

 If you are a victim of an unauthorized withdrawal from your account resulting from smishing, be aware that your financial institution may only hold you liable for an unauthorized fund transfer in accordance with the limits prescribed in Regulation E — Electronic Fund Transfer Act (EFTA).
 The primary objective of the law is the protection of individual consumer rights in dealing with electronic fund transfer systems.
 To receive the protections of the EFTA, however, the consumer must take certain steps, including notifying the bank of the unauthorized transfer of funds.

-If you would like additional information on identity theft or you feel that your identity has been stolen, you may want to read the Federal Trade Commission's brochure, "Take Charge: Fighting Back Against Identity Theft" or a brochure entitled "You Have the Power to Stop Identity Theft," a message from the federal bank, credit union and thrift regulatory agencies.
-These publications discuss ways to prevent from becoming a victim of identity theft and steps to take if you feel you have been a victim.
+If you would like additional information on identity theft or you feel that your identity has been stolen, you may want to read the Federal Trade Commission's brochure, "Take Charge: Fighting Back Against Identity Theft."
+The publication discusses ways to prevent from becoming a victim of identity theft and steps to take if you feel you have been a victim.